shoumikhin/StreamScanner/README.md

-# StreamScanner
+# Input Stream Scanner
-A simple scanner for any kind of file streams with arbitrary delimiters in Swift.<br/>
+A simple scanner for any kind of input file streams with arbitrary delimiters.
+Made with Swift, based on `NSScanner`.<br/>
-Originally appeared as a necessity to parse standard input for competitive programming challenges on [HackerRank](https://www.hackerrank.com/).<br>
+Originally appeared as a necessity to parse the standard input for competitive programming challenges on [HackerRank](https://www.hackerrank.com/).<br>

 ## Installation